Frequently Asked Questions

 You do not need to take out any special insurance for the period of time that your Caregiver is with you.
 You should, however, ensure that your normal household contents insurance includes public liability cover.
 Please speak to your current insurance supplier.

 At Care and Choice we recommend that all our Caregivers take out their own Public Liability Insurance.
-Details of specialist insurance cover available to protect you whilst providing personal care and support to individuals in their own home can be found at:
+Details of specialist insurance cover can be found at:

 Surewise Insurance — Personal Assistant & Carers Insurance

-Please note that these companies are listed for information only and we cannot reccommend an insurance provider.
+Please note that these companies are listed for information only and we cannot recommend an insurance provider.

-Caregivers are self employed and are responsible for their own Tax and National Insurance.
-The daily rate is agreed between the Caregiver and Client and generally is between £115 and £145 a day, depending on the level of care, number of people being cared for in the home and the average daily hours.
+Caregivers are self-employed and are responsible for their own Tax and National Insurance.
+The daily rate is agreed between the Caregiver and Client and generally is between £128 and £160 a day, depending on the level of care, number of people being cared for in the home and the average daily hours.

 You will have agreed with Care and Choice and your Caregiver during the introductory call the amount they will expect to be paid and how often.
-These details will be confirmed on your booking confirmation that we will send once you have advised that you would like to go ahead.
+These details will be confirmed on your booking confirmation.
 Generally Caregivers are paid at the end of the booking and will submit an invoice for you.
-Some Caregivers may ask to be paid weekly and if this is the case we would ask them to let you know at the initial conversation stage.
+Some Caregivers may ask to be paid weekly.

 Please note that while your payments to your Caregiver will be free of VAT, our invoices will be subject to VAT.